myst6re/hyne/README.md

     qmake
     mingw32-make

+### Deploy

+Change the version number in `Hyne.pro` (all targets) and `Hyne.desktop` (Unix targets).

+On Windows, you can use `deploy.bat` to deploy DLLs, translation files and compress files.

+`.travis.yml` and `appveyor.yml` are configuration files used to automatically deploy new versions (tagged in the repository).

 ## How to contribute

 Pull requests are welcome on [GitHub](https://github.com/myst6re/hyne).
 Ensure that you have commited in `develop` branch, otherwise I will not accept your request.